 Take note that your page headline is prime real estate.
 It is located immediately under your company’s name.
 Each character you use under that name should count in communicating your brand message.

 Use it to grab your reader’s attention to make them stick around.
-Also note that LinkedIn profile headlines are only limited to 120 characters,, so a bit of creativity is in order when crafting that headline.
+Also note that LinkedIn profile headlines are only limited to 120 characters, so a bit of creativity is in order when crafting that headline.

 Just make sure to test how your copy will look on a mobile device.
-Since, it is a no-brainer that most people today access the web through their smartphones.
+Since it is a no-brainer that most people today access the web through their smartphones.

 6. Join communities and engage as a company

-Following topic based communities of the platform is a recent addition to LinkedIn’s lineup of features.
+Following topic-based communities of the platform is a recent addition to LinkedIn’s lineup of features.
 By selecting relevant hashtags, each business entity can have a choice of joining up to three communities.

-Communities you follow enables you or your company to view and comment on any updates that are related to a hashtag.
+Communities you follow enable you or your company to view and comment on any updates that are related to a hashtag.
 LinkedIn for its part will send you notifications when a topic is trending in your chosen community, so you may join in the conversation.

 And though you may choose only three communities to join, you may change your choices at any given time.
-Feel free to try out a few hashtags categories to see which ones work best for you.
+Feel free to try out a few hashtag categories to see which ones work best for you.